chornberger-c2c/isovalent-cilium-lab/README.md

 This allows for observability and security features without sidecar-containers.

-Ephemeral Pods' IP addresses are not helpful - they are impossible to track going back in time - so here labels are used to identify endpoints.
+Ephemeral Pods' IP addresses are not helpful - they are impossible to track going back in time - so here labels are used to identify traffic to and from endpoints.

 ## Reference